Lingwendil/LDD-L-driver-PCBs-for-Aquarium-LED-lighting/README.md

 LDD-L 16up board (I think stacking 8ups makes a bit more sense, I may revisit later)

 Suggestions on improvement or features are encouraged!

+06-07-2019- Fixed an issue with grounded pins on the 8up boards, and uploaded new files